aqua-omics/bonefish_parentage_analysis/README.md

 David J. Bradshaw II, Ph.D.- dbradshaw2015@fau.edu, dbradshaw3366@gmail.com
 Laura E. King, MSc- lpescitelli@fau.edu, lepescitelli@gmail.com

-This is a repository for scripts, statistical results, and tool setups associated with analysis of 32 potential parent and 8 mixed egg progency samples.
+This is a repository for scripts, statistical results, and tool setups associated with the analysis of 32 potential parent and 8 mixed egg progeny samples.

 Objective: Bonefish Albula spp. are economically important species in the recreational flats fishery and artisanal fisheries worldwide.
 Understanding the biology of Bonefish will help preserve and manage these species, some of which are classified as Near Threatened by the International Union for Conservation of Nature (IUCN).
 Methods: We tested multiple hormonal maturational conditioning regimens under a compressed seasonal photothermal cycle using monthly doses of salmon pituitary extract (SPE) at four levels (0, 80, 120, and 160 mg/kg body weight) in A. goreensis females.